-Ethos and values
+Ethos and Values

-Our core belief is that all pupils can succeed if given outstanding teaching and pastoral care.
+Our core belief is that all scholars can succeed if given outstanding teaching and pastoral care.
 Our mission is to create a school of the highest standards that achieves this through recruiting and training excellent teachers and support staff and in developing a pastoral system that ensures no child is left behind.

-Whilst we want all of our students to leave the school with the currency they need to access the next stage of their education and place a primacy on hard work, we know that getting great exam results is only half of a good education and we are determined to deliver as many opportunities as we can for every child to flourish outside the classroom.
+Whilst we want all of our scholars to leave the school with the currency they need to access the next stage of their education and place a primacy on hard work, we know that getting great exam results is only half of a good education and we are determined to deliver as many opportunities as we can for every child to flourish outside the classroom.

-We organise and deliver all of these experiences as we believe they will help equip all of our pupils with the experiences and habits they need to live a happy and successful life.
+We organise and deliver all of these experiences as we believe they will help equip all of our scholars with the experiences and habits they need to live a happy and successful life.
 We will work tirelessly to achieve these goals but we also need the support of all involved with the school, especially our parents.
-At Ark Greenwich Free School we don’t talk about ability or potential and we certainly don’t label our children but we do talk about effort and strategies and we expect the same at home.
+At Ark Greenwich Free School we don’t talk about ability or potential and we certainly don’t label our children, but we do talk about effort and strategies and we expect the same at home.

 · Growth: The conviction that improvement is always possible and the determination to continuously develop

 · Fellowship: The knowledge that the interests of others are as important as my own and the commitment to act as a positive member of the community

-· Scholarship: The recognition that the acquisition of knowledge and skills is intrinsically valuable and the diligence to pursue mastery of them.
+· Scholarship: The recognition that the acquisition of knowledge and skills is intrinsically valuable and the diligence to pursue mastery of them

 We are building a great school for Greenwich that will hopefully serve many generations of young people and we look forward to welcoming you in the near future.